Why Census 2020 is Important

 Funding for Critical Programs and Services

 Census participation impacts the programs and services we can offer our community because the federal government uses the census count to determine how to allocate $675 billion per year in funding to state and local governments.
 That money goes toward critical programs that support education, housing, health and transportation services in our community.
-In 2015, California could lose up to $1,958 in federal funds for each person not counted in Census 2020, for each of the next 10 years, according to a George Washington University analysis titled Counting for Dollars 2020.
+California could lose up to $1,000 in federal funds for each person not counted in Census 2020, for each of the next 10 years, according to the most recent analysis from George Washington University's study titled Counting for Dollars 2020.

 Data to Improve Our Community